sampsyo/cs6120/content/blog/2019-10-30-loop-reduction/index.md

             exits[k].append(l)
 ```

-After that, we just need to find all exit blocks where `d` is live-out and check if `d`'s' block dominates all loop exits.
+After that, we just need to find all exit blocks where `d` is live-out and check if `d`'s block dominates all loop exits.

 ```python
 edest = [e for e in exits[back_edge] if instr['dest'] in live_var[1][e]]